 Zach is a Board member of the Myers-JDC-Brookdale Institute in Israel and a member of the Lawyers’ Committee of the ADL.
 He has three grown children and two grandsons.
 Zach and his wife Andrea Udoff live in New York City.

 JDC Board Member since 2011; Mamaroneck, NY

 As a resident of Westchester, New York for the past 16 years, Jayne has been an active volunteer with leadership roles in numerous community organizations, including Board positions at Larchmont Temple, the Mamaroneck Schools Foundation, the Emelin Theater, and the Student Aid Fund.

 Currently, she is Co-President of the PTSA at Mamaroneck High School and a member of Cornell University’s Advisory Council for the College of Arts & Sciences.

-As a board member of the JDC and co-chair of its Ambassadors’ Circle, Jayne has travelled on a number of JDC missions including Lithuania, Ukraine, the Russian Far East, and Uzbekistan.
+As a Board member of JDC and co-chair of its Ambassadors’ Circle, Jayne has traveled on a number of JDC missions, including ones to Lithuania, Ukraine, the Russian Far East, and Uzbekistan.